Stay in your lane.

 A lane departure crash is defined as a crash which occurs after a vehicle crosses an edge line or a center line, or otherwise leaves the traveled way.
 Crashes caused by inadvertent lane departure are generally very serious because they often happen at relatively high speeds.

-The most harmful events for single-vehicle fatal lane departure crashes involved overturning/rolling over (77%) and collisions with fixed objects (11%) such as trees, utility/light poles, traffic signs and mailboxes.
+Lane departure is the most common type of crash resulting in injuries in rural areas.
+The most harmful events for single-vehicle fatal lane departure crashes involved overturning/rolling over (75%) and collisions with fixed objects (15%) such as trees, utility/light poles, traffic signs and mailboxes.